NVIDIA/OpenSeq2Seq/README.md

 # OpenSeq2Seq: toolkit for distributed and mixed precision training of sequence-to-sequence models

-## Documentation and installation instructions
-https://nvidia.github.io/OpenSeq2Seq/

 OpenSeq2Seq main goal is to allow researchers to most effectively explore various sequence-to-sequence models.
 The efficiency is achieved by fully supporting distributed and mixed-precision training.
 OpenSeq2Seq is built using TensorFlow and provides all the necessary building blocks for training encoder-decoder models for neural machine translation, automatic speech recognition, speech synthesis, and language modeling.

-We plan to extend it with other modalities in the future.
+## Documentation and installation instructions
+https://nvidia.github.io/OpenSeq2Seq/

 ## Features
-1. Sequence to sequence learning.
-Currently implemented:
+1. Models for:
    1. Neural Machine Translation
    2. Automatic Speech Recognition
    3. Speech Synthesis